 Word To Use Today: murrain.
-This is any plague-like disease, particularly in cattle.
-The word comes from the Old French morine, to die, and before that from the Latin morī, which is also to do with death.
+This word comes from the Old French morine, from morir, to die, from the Latin morī.